MCPHackers/MCP-LTS/README.md

 # Contributing

-If you enounter any issues or bugs with 1.7.3-LTS, please create an issue and explain it in detail!
+If you enounter any issues or bugs with MCP-LTS, please create an issue and explain it in detail!

 If you want to contribute, please keep pull requests about one topic instead of one huge pull request.